decaf-dev/vaultexplorer.com/docs/quickstart.md

 ## Switch between views

 Views are different visual formats for displaying your vault files.
-When you first open the explorer view, the `Grid` view will be active.
+When you first open the explorer view, the `Grid` view is active.

 To switch to another view, click one of the view tabs.